Words by: Family Farm Team

 There are so many great reasons to participate in meatless Monday.
-Some people choose to go meat-free one day a week for personal health reasons, while others do so in support of the environment, hoping to help lower animal agriculture's - and especially factory farming's - carbon footprint.
-Regardless of your motivations, no one wants to go to bed hungry, let alone on a Monday.
+Some people choose to go meat-free one day a week for personal health reasons, while others do so in support of an earth-friendly lifestyle or to help lower the carbon footprint of animal-based agriculture.
+Regardless of your reasons, no one wants to go to bed hungry, let alone on a Monday.
 The key to success?
-Fill your dinner plate with nutritious, plant-based ingredients and high quality vegetarian protein sources like eggs.
+Fill your dinner plate with nutritious, plant-based ingredients and quality vegetarian protein sources like eggs.
 Here are a few hearty meatless dinner recipes to try when Monday rolls around.

 It's a daring statement, but it has to be said: these loaded veggie burgers taste even better than their beefy counterparts.
 Using your favorite homemade veggie burger recipe or store-bought patties as a base, load up on peppery arugula, grilled zucchini rounds, red pepper sauce, and a runny fried egg for a vegetarian meal that the whole family will love.